Code of conduct

 How to report

 Communication with Aviation Medicine (AvMed) in the Client Services Centre by the DAME, DAO or Credentialed Optometrist to CASA should be via the online Medical Records System (MRS) notification.
-Details of how to do this are available in the Designated Aviation Medical Examiners MRS user guide.

 Template available in medical records system